janvda/balena-node-red-mqtt-nginx-TIG-stack/README.md

-# Composite docker application with "8" containers (2x Node-RED, 2x MQTT broker, Telegraf, InfluxDb, Grafana, Nginx) deployed on Raspberry Pi through [Balena](https://www.balena.io).
+# Composite docker application with "8" containers (_2x Node-RED, 2x MQTT broker, Telegraf, InfluxDb, Grafana, Nginx_) deployed on Raspberry Pi through [Balena](https://www.balena.io).

 The "node-red" branch of this github repository describes a composite docker application consisting of **"8"** containers that can be deployed through [BalenaCloud](https://www.balena.io/) on any arm device (e.g. a raspberry pi) running the [balena OS](https://www.balena.io/os/).
-This application runs 2 Node-RED instances and 2 MQTT brokers (=mosquitto) instances.

 that monitors the system resources of the device where it is deployed on.
 This application can be deployed through [BalenaCloud](https://www.balena.io/) on any arm device (e.g. a raspberry pi) running the [balena OS](https://www.balena.io/os/).